Rabbitary

 MANAGEMENT PRACTICES IN RABBIT PRODUCTION

 1. HOUSE : The cage where rabbits are raised is called a hutch.
 Each hutch cell is called a hole.
 The hutches are designed in different sizes.
 The hutch must be adequate to accommodate their feeders and drinkers and must be clean, well-ventilated, and dry.
 The environment must be protected from extreme temperatures.
 The cage must be spacious enough for the rabbit to move freely and have a separate area for females and males.
-Cleaning helps to minimize odors, reduce the risk of disease, and provide a valuable source of organic fertilizer.
+Cleaning helps to minimize odours, reduce the risk of disease, and provide a valuable source of organic fertilizer.

-that will allow waste to fall through to a collection system below.
+In constructing the hutch, materials that may corrode or rust easily should be avoided.
+The floor should be made of galvanised wire mesh that will allow waste to fall through to a collection system below.
 The waste collection system should have proper drainage to prevent the buildup of droppings and urine and allow them to drain into a separate container.

 HUTCH